Personal Information, Privacy, & Security

 Our “Share” Buttons

+We have created “share” buttons, but because of our recent move to another host, they may not be installed by the time you read this.
+When they appear, this is what you should know.
 We do not believe people should have to give up their privacy in order to use the Internet.
-The "share" buttons on our site are NOT the "buttons" provided by AddThis, ShareThis, Facebook, Google, Twitter, etc. We created our own buttons by making images of the "real" buttons and attaching links to those images without including any "tracking" code whatsoever.
-Our "share" buttons were not created by us to track you, gather information about you, place code on your computer, or record anything, either for us of for anybody else.
+The “share” buttons on our site are NEVER the “buttons” provided by AddThis, ShareThis, Facebook, Twitter (or any other company that tracks your behavior on the Internet).
+We created our own buttons by making images of the “real” buttons and attaching links to those images without including any “tracking” code whatsoever.
+Our “share” buttons were not created by us to track you, gather information about you, place code on your computer, or record anything, either for us of for anybody else.

 Credit Card Information